ampproject/amphtml/extensions/amp-story/amp-story.md

 <amp-story>
 ```

-Learn more about the new components and how to specify them in the JSON configuration in the section below: [amp-story-bookend](#bookend-amp-story-bookend)
+Learn more about the new components and how to specify them in the JSON configuration in the [amp-story-bookend](#bookend-amp-story-bookend) section.

-### **New metadata requirements**
+### New metadata requirements

-We're adding four new required attributes and two optional attributes to the `<amp-story>` element:
+We've added new metadata attributes to the `<amp-story>` element.
+These metadata attributes will be used for displaying a preview of the story across the AMP stories ecosystem.
+For example, these attributes can be used to render an engaging preview link in the bookend of a related story.
+Providing these attributes will also help ensure your story is future-proof for rich, embedded experiences in AMP stories surfaces to come.

 ```html
 <!-- `title`, `publisher`, `publisher-logo-src` and `poster-portrait-src` will soon be required. -->